geo-data/medin-portal/doc/adding-spatial-data.md

    Charting Progress Sea Areas.
-Simply ensure that `/data/charting-progress/areas.geojson` is changed to `/data/my-new-layer/areas.geojson` and edit the name and any other styling or layer options to suit your requirements.
+Simply ensure that `/data/charting-progress/areas.geojson` is changed to `/data/my-new-layer/areas.geojson` and edit the name and any other styling and/or layer options to suit your requirements.

 ```javascript
     // add the UK Charting Progress Sea Areas